OUTDOOR EVENT TIPS?

 The mint will refresh and cool your guests.

-8. Stop Those Pesky Flying Things
+8. Stop Those Pesky Flying insects

 Be sure to put out citronella candles or a bug zapper so that your guests won't spend the whole ceremony swatting at the air.
 Avoid being too close to trees or standing water.